 Nokia acknowledges and supports the resolution adopted by the Finnish Government on 17 February 2015 on gender equality on the boards of directors of Finnish large and mid-cap listed companies.
-We report annually on our objectives relating to representation of genders, the means to achieve it, and the progress we have made.
-We aim to have representation of at least 40% of the non-prevailing gender on our Board.
+We report annually on our objectives relating to equal representation of both genders, the means to achieve them, and the progress we have made in achieving them.
+We aim to have representation of at least 40% of the non-prevailing gender on our Roard